-- (d) Taking charge during an accident or mishap, - (e) Reporting to Dock or Race Officials on any damage to the boat, or loss/damage of equipment or boat accessories, - (f) Ensuring that all changes to crew seating positions or rotations with team members from shore take place ONLY WHILE DOCKSIDE. - 6.3 Steerer shall be responsible for, - (a) standing at all times at the boat steering station and keeping a proper lookout for other marine traffic, floating debris, fixed obstacles, lines and tethers, rocks and shallows, and all other hazards to navigation and dangerous marine and weather conditions, - (b) knowing the boat crew commands to call out and how to steer/control to maneuver the boat so as to avoid colliding with floating or fixed objects and to avoid damaging the dragon boat and any of its attachments in particular, - (c) knowing the marine rules of the road and collisions avoidance practices when in the proximity of recreational and commercial vessel traffic and while racing, - (d) knowing the designated marine areas (practicing, racing, out of bounds) and the associated procedural rules for approaching and leaving the dock, warming up, racing down the course, keeping within the designated lane, etc., - (e) practicing with the entire team in the emergency "crash stop" maneuver to avoid collision and ramming, and establishing effective communications signals with the Drummer, - (f) stopping the boat and signaling to Race Officials immediately in the event that any crew member(s) suffers an injury or mishap, - (g) being familiar with how to inch the boat forward into position at the startline without drifting onto an adjacent lane(s), - (h) properly positioning the boat in the assigned lane at the start and during the race.
-Failure to do so may result in penalty or disqualification - 6.4 Drummer shall be responsible for: - (a) directing the actions of the paddlers on coordination with the steerer to control the movements of the dragon boat in all directions (forward, sideways, pivoting, turning backing), whenever underway, docking and unloading, starting, racing, finishing and particularly for stopping to avoid collisions, - (b) keeping a proper lookout aft (rearward facing direction), - (c) complying with the requests of Race Officials and Referees - (d) ensuring the boat is brought into the correct, marked racing lane for competition employed to signal within or communicate with the boat, other than the drum and drum sticks provided.
+- (a) Team conduct whenever the team is on the water or dockside, - (b) Liaison and communication with Race Officials while team is on the water or dockside, - (c) Altering or curtailing the practice and the routing of the boat should the weather or water conditions exceed the crew's capabilities or put their safety in jeopardy, - (d) Taking charge during an accident or mishap, - (e) Reporting to Dock or Race Officials on any damage to the boat, or loss/damage of equipment or boat accessories, - (f) Ensuring that all changes to crew seating positions or rotations with team members from shore take place ONLY WHILE DOCKSIDE. - 6.3 Steerer shall be responsible for, - (a) standing at all times at the boat steering station and keeping a proper lockout for other marine traffic, floating debris, fixed obstacles, lines and tethers, rocks and shallows, and all other hazards to navigation and dangerous marine and weather conditions, - (b) knowing the boat crew commands to call out and how to steer/control to maneuver the boat so as to avoid colliding with floating or fixed objects and to avoid damaging the dragon boat and any of its attachments in particular, - (c) knowing the marine rules of the road and collisions avoidance practices when in the proximity of recreational and commercial vessel traffic and while racing, - (d) knowing the designated marine areas (practicing, racing, out of bounds) and the associated procedural rules for approaching and leaving the dock, warming up, racing down the course, keeping within the designated lane, etc., - (e) practicing the entire team in the emergency "crash stop" maneuver to avoid collision and ramming, and establishing effective communications signals with the Drummer, - (f) stopping the boat and signaling to Race Officials immediately in the event that any crew member(s) suffers an injury or mishap, - (g) being familiar with how to inch the boat forward into position at the startline without drifting onto an adjacent lane(s), - (h) properly positioning the boat in the assigned lane at the start and during the race.
+Failure to do so may result in penalty or disqualification - 6.4 Drummer shall be responsible for: - (a) directing the actions of the paddlers on coordination with the steerer to control the movements of the dragon boat in all directions (forward, sideways, pivoting, turning backing), whenever underway, docking and unloading, starting, racing, finishing and particularly for stopping to avoid collisions, - (b) keeping a proper lookout aft (rearward facing direction), - (c) complying with the requests of Race Officials and Referees

-6.5 Drummer and Steerer must both be competent at calling commands to control and halt the boat, for if either one of them falls overboard, it will be up to the remaining individual to take charge of the boat.
-Note that all souls on board must be in the boat at both start and finish lines.
+- (d) ensuring the boat is brought into the correct, marked racing lane for competition employed to signal within or communicate with the boat, other than the drum and drum sticks provided. - 6.5 Drummer and Steerer must both be competent at calling commands to control and halt the boat, for if either one of them falls overboard, it will be up to the remaining individual to take charge of the boat.